 Therefore, it's important to remember that your Social Media content is promoting your content, not your product; in other words pre-sell not sell.

-If there in the Awareness Stage your content should be focussing on education and awareness so you can build a relationship.
-Later in the Buyers Journey you can start to draw comparisons between your solution and other competitors.
+If they're in the Awareness Stage your content should be focussing on education and awareness so you can build a relationship.
+Later in the Buyer's Journey you can start to draw comparisons between your solution and other competitors.
 Do this too soon and you risk alienating your audience.

 Test and Measure

-Regularly analysing your results means you can adjust your Social Media Strategy, and plan, so you can do more of what’s working.
+Regularly analysing your results means you can adjust your Social Media Strategy, and Social Media Plan so you can do more of what's working.